THE EARTH AND THE TREE

 that their wealth could 'buy' them a place in Amida's Pure Land

-and worse still, that their wealth and privileged position
+and worse still, that they could take their wealth and privileged position

-it, those that live a life of giving with no expectation of
+it, it is those that try to live a life of giving without expectation of

 The giving is the receiving.